joenaess/joenaess/README.md

 **Currently or recently:**

-* TIn NLU team at AI Sweden training European LLMs in OpenEuroLLM etc. [[Link](https://www.ai.se/en/project/openeurollm)]
+* Working in the NLU team at AI Sweden training European LLMs in OpenEuroLLM etc. [[Link](https://www.ai.se/en/project/openeurollm)]
 * Tech Lead at the innovation arena for AI at Göteborgsregionen (GR). [[Link](https://innovationsarena.goteborgsregionen.se/)]
 * Leading the technical development for "En gemensam Digital Assistent för svensk offentlig sektor" at AI Sweden. [[Link](https://www.ai.se/sv/projekt/en-gemensam-digital-assistent-offentlig-sektor)]
 * Applying AI expertise to Speech, Audio, and Text analysis at the Swedish Security Service, focusing on developing innovative solutions for national security.